KP Snacks

 While vulnerable to climate change impacts, the global food system is also a significant emissions contributor.
-We’re taking bold action, committing to set Science Based Targets to reduce company-wide emissions across both our operations and supply chain.
+We’re taking bold action and have committed to targets validated by the Science Based Targets Initiative, to reduce our emissions company-wide, across our operations and supply chain.

 In 2022, 100% of the electricity we purchased for use across our manufacturing sites was produced from renewable sources.
 All of our manufacturing sites are ISO15001 accredited for energy management and we have an energy management system that has helped us to identify key opportunities to reduce our footprint, such as on-site solar panels, LED lights and smart charging opportunities for electric vehicles.

-However, we recognise that there is still much more progress we need to reduce our Scope 1 and Scope 2 emissions in line with climate science.
-To deliver on these ambitions, we are modernising our technology, sharing best practices among our production sites and exploring new and emerging technologies, for example hydrogen power.
+We recognise that there is still much more to be done to reduce our Scope 1 and Scope 2 emissions in line with climate science.
+To deliver on these ambitions, we are modernising, sharing best practices among our production sites and exploring new and emerging technologies.

 Contributing to targets